 Leela Denver got its start in Dr. Sarah Morelli’s North Indian Classical Ensemble at the University of Denver, which began in 2006.
-By 2013, students were attending her class quarter after quarter, and soon she realized that in order to nurture the growing kathak community it was time to start a school: The Sureela Academy and Ensemble.
+By 2013, students were attending her class quarter after quarter, and by 2016 she realized that, in order to nurture the growing kathak community, it was time to start a school: The Sureela Academy and Ensemble.
 This name, from sur or tuning, was inspired by our founder’s integrated training in Hindustani music and kathak.
 As a disciple of kathak master Pandit Chitresh Das, a student of sarod master Ustad Ali Akbar Khan, an ethnomusicologist, and an author, Sarah Morelli quickly established a deep and holistic learning environment for kathak students in Denver.
-Since Sureela’s founding in 2016, students, audiences, and artists have had the opportunity to share the joy of kathak across the Colorado Front Range through a variety of classes, workshops, retreats, lecture demonstrations and performances.
+Since Sureela’s founding, students, audiences, and artists have had the opportunity to share the joy of kathak across the Colorado Front Range through a variety of classes, workshops, retreats, lecture demonstrations and performances.
 We are proud to announce that this year, our organization is aligning with sister institutions in San Francisco, Los Angeles, and New York to form the Leela Institute of Kathak, representing a unified, clairvoyant vision for the field of kathak dance.

 We are proud to bring-world class education and performances of Indian classical dance and music to students, families, and communities across the Colorado Front Range.